Method¶

 The use of total mixing, i.e., the default mixing, can complicate the comparison of integrated intensities between different methods, depending on the selected transition pathways.

 However, when multiple transition pathways are present in a method, you may need more accurate mixing amplitudes when connecting selected transitions of adjacent events.
 You may also need to prevent the undesired mixing of specific transitions between two adjacent events.
-As described below, you can avoid a "TotalMixing" event by inserting MixingEvent object with a certain rotation query.
+As described below, you can avoid a total mixing event by inserting the RotationEvent instance with Rotation instances assigned to different channels.

 A rotation of \(\theta\) about an axis defined by \(\phi\) in the \(x\)-\(y\) plane on a selected transition, \(\ketbra{I, m_f}{I, m_i}\), in a spectral or delay event transfers it to all selected transitions, \(\ketbra{I,m_f'}{I,m_i'}\) in the next spectral or delay event, according to